GsDevKit/GsDevKit_home/docs/installation/installDevKitServerAndClient.md

 4. **Perform the Server installation**

-    The installation is performed by a set of GsDevKit scripts.  `installServerClient` takes care of installing any required OS packages and cloning the required projects to your server node, and createStone and createClient install the stone and client fo the specified version and specified name, and starting the stone.
+    The installation is performed by the `installServerClient` script.
+This takes care of installing any required OS packages and cloning the required projects to your server node

    ```
    installServerClient
-   createStone <myStoneName> <GemStoneVersion>
-   createClient <myClientName>
    ```
-   You may use any name for the `<myStoneName>` and `<myClientName>`; you may later have multiple stones and multiple clients.

-      After these scripts successfully complete, you will have a stone named `<myStoneName>`, of GemStone/S 64 Bit version `<GemStoneVersion>`, installed on your server node and running.
-You will have a NetLDI named `<myStoneName>_ldi` running on the server, so the server is ready for the tODE client to connect.
-You will also have a client named `<myClientName>` installed and ready to start.

-   The ```installServerClient``` script invokes the following sub-scripts:
+   The `installServerClient` script invokes the following sub-scripts:

    ```
    downloadGemStone
    installOsPrereqs